- January 22, 2016

 - Categories: Leadership, People

-When we believe in an internal locus of control ? i.e. when we have a low level of ambiguity of responsibility ? we devote more time to learning and improving our performance.?
-However, with an external locus of control/high ambiguity of responsibility, we lay the blame elsewhere and attribute the failure/mistakes to factors outside of our control.?
-As a result, we place little or no emphasis on taking responsibility for the outcome or analysing what we could have done differently.
+When we believe in an internal locus of control i.e. when we have a low level of ambiguity of responsibility ? we devote more time to learning and improving our performance.
+However, with an external locus of control/high ambiguity of responsibility, we lay the blame elsewhere and attribute the failure/mistakes to factors outside of our control.
+As a result, we place little or no emphasis on taking responsibility for the outcome or analyzing what we could have done differently.